 Security and bug fix updates for the mobile operating systems (OS) are important and should be deployed without extra delay.
-Minor updates 05 mobile to also common, major updates with large changes typically take place yearly.
+Minor updates to mobile OS also аге common, and major updates with large changes typically take place yearly.
 Validating applications for each user or agency separately would be cost prohibitive for many applications.
 Work under way by TCCA and the Global Certification Forum to establish common interoperability testing for Mission Critical Services (MCX) protocols will enable a vibrant competitive interoperable market, as has been achieved through TCCA's TETRA IOP process.